 Contacting the Insurance Company

 Virtually all insurance companies have toll free numbers for reporting claims which can be used to report the accident.
-Of course, you will need the name of their insured, policy number, date of accident and item or accident report number.
-They may also seek information about your insurance.
-Then a claim number will be assigned to your claim which you can use for future communications or for reference when checking on the status of the claim.
+Once you report the accident, a claim number will be assigned to your case which you can use for future communications or for reference when checking on the status of the claim.

 Be careful when discussing the accident with an adjuster for the other driver's insurance company.
 Avoid giving statements or recorded testimony about how the accident occurred.
 Those details are usually contained on the accident report which can easily be obtained by the adjuster.
 If the accident report is accurate, simply refer the adjuster to it.